 The opening line suggests that the speaker and his family are the proud owners of a brook that runs through their farm.
 The brook, which is similar to a creek, for most of the year as rainfall is sufficient flows merrily along.
 But during a drought, a brook or creek might dry up completely and only the dry channel bed be visible.
 The speaker begins by acknowledging the fact that, "By June our brook's run out of song and speed."

 After the rains of spring have subsided and with the onset of summer, the once fast flowing brook that babbled cheerfully along has slowed and quietened.
 Then later on into mid- and late-summer, either of two situations might occur: (1) The brook may dry up completely, "gone groping underground," in which case all the frogs will also have escaped to wetter grounds, or (2) if the year had not yet produced drought conditions, the brook would have "flourished and come up in jewel-weed."

 The speaker notes that "jewel-weed" is easily bent by a breeze, "Even against the way the waters went."
 Even when a breeze blows in the opposite direction from that which the brook flows, the "weak foliage" is "bent," as a result of having proliferated with all of the rainfall.

 Sestet: A Creek Dries Up

-Readers sometimes miss the subtle "either/or" position that the speaker places in his descriptive tribute to his beloved brook and interpret the poem as describing only a "dry" brook.
+The subtle "either/or" position that the speaker places in his descriptive tribute to his beloved brook may be missed on a cursory reading, and then the interpretation of the poem would result in describing only a "dry" brook.
 But clearly, the speaker offers two situations for the brook.

 In line 3, the speaker begins the first with the term "either" and then he says a word about the dried up brook, but then in line 7, he adds the second situation, "or," then describes what happens when the season has not been dry.
 By picking up and continuing the description of the dry brook in the sestet, the speaker is being a bit sly, and the result is another tricky poem.